 - Security Analysis and Action Program

-The Campus Store, located on the first floor of Oceanview Hall, is open year round.
-Students can view hours of operation, shop online and check course requirements by visiting the Campus Store on the web at shoppba.com.
-The Campus Store stocks required and recommended course materials in addition to helpful reference materials, study aids, Bibles and devotional books.
-Buyback of course material for available year round.
-The Campus Store is the on-campus source for University apparel, spirit gear, technology items, snacks, drinks, basic first aid supplies, and sundry items.
-The Campus Store accepts cash, most major credit cards and general funds on the PBACard.
-You can reach your Campus Store at 561.803.2180.
+The Campus Store, located on the first floor of the Oceanview Hall, is open year round.
+Students can view hours of operation, shop online and check course requirements by visiting the bookstore on the web at http://campusstore.pba.edu.
+The Campus Store stocks the required and recommended course materials in addition to helpful reference materials, study aids, Bibles and devotional books.
+Buy back of textbooks for PBA use is available year round.
+Students will be notified via PBA email for prime selling opportunities.
+The Campus Store is the on-campus source for University apparel, spirit gear, snacks, drinks, basic first aid supplies, and sundry items.
+The Campus Store accepts most major credit cards and general funds on the PBACard.
+The Campus Store may be reached by calling 561.803.2180.

-Students may use their pending Financial Aid credit to purchase course materials via their PBACard.
-To do so students must first visit the Student Accounts page on myPBA to transfer funds to their PBACard.
-Once the funds are available on the card, students may use their PBACard to make purchases at the Campus Store, both online and in the store.
+Students may use their pending Financial Aid credit to purchase textbooks via their PBACard.
+To do so, students must first visit the Student Accounts page on myPBA to transfer funds to their PBACard.
+Once the funds are available on the card, students may use their PBACard to make purchases at The Campus Store, both online and on the main campus.

 The Office of Career Development provides assistance to all students and alumni in career planning, job placement and graduate school preparation.
 Career planning is a holistic process that involves a variety of programs and principles.
 Students are encouraged to seek God’s direction throughout their career and life planning process.
 Since this is an on-going process, students should begin their career exploration during their first year with evaluation/assessment and ending in their final year with the transition into the employment or graduate school arena.
 The Office of Career Development is located on the first floor of the Lassiter Student Center.
 Appointments can be made by calling 561-803-2060 or emailing firstname.lastname@example.org.

 Student Success Center